Lafric/Master-Arbeit/README.md

   Part I: Recommendations for data in publications.
   RECOMMENDATIONS 1-5: Data mentioned in a publication should:

-  1.Be available in a shared community repository, so anyone can access it
+  1. Be available in a shared community repository, so anyone can access it //
-  2. Include basic metadata, so others can search and understand its contents
+  2. Include basic metadata, so others can search and understand its contents//
-  3. Have a license, so anyone can understand the conditions for reuse of the data
+  3. Have a license, so anyone can understand the conditions for reuse of the data //
-  4. Have an associated digital object identifier (DOI) or persistent URL (PURL) so that the data is available permanently
+  4. Have an associated digital object identifier (DOI) or persistent URL (PURL) so that the data is available permanently //
   5. Be cited properly in the prose and listed accurately among the references, so readers can identify the datasets unequivocally and data creators can receive credit for their work

   Part II: Recommendations for source code implementing AI methods and experiments in publications.
   RECOMMENDATIONS 6-10: Source code used for implementing an AI method and executing an experiment should

   6. Be available in a shared community repository, so anyone can access it
   7. Include basic metadata, so others can search and understand its contents
   8. Include a license, so anyone can understand the conditions for use and extension of the software
   9. Have an associated digital object identifier (DOI) or persistent URL (PURL) for the version used in the associated publication so that the source code is permanently available
   10. Be cited and referenced properly in the publication so that readers can identify the version unequivocally and its creators can receive credit for their work

   Part III: Recommendations for AI methods in publications.

   RECOMMENDATIONS (11-13): AI methods used in a publication should be:

   11. Presented in the context of a problem description that clearly identifies what problem they are intended to solve
   12. Outlined conceptually so that anyone can understand their foundational concepts
   13. Described in pseudocode so that others can understand the details of how they work

   Part IV: Recommendations for experiments described in publications.
   RECOMMENDATIONS (14-23): Descriptions of experiments in a publication should: